wp-plugins/autoptimize/readme.txt

 You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize), or [contact the author using this contact form](http://blog.futtta.be/contact/).

 == Changelog ==

 = 1.6.3 (work in progress) =
-* todo: implement version check and force clean autoptimize cache on upgrade
 * fix for IE-hacks with javascript inside, causing javascript breakage (as seen in Sampression theme) as reported by Takahiro
 * fix for escaping problem of imported css causing css breakage (as seen in Sampression theme) as reported by Takahiro
+* fix to parse imports with syntax @import 'custom.css' not being parsed (as seen in Arras theme) as reported by Takahiro
 * fix for complex media types in media-attribute [as reported by jvwisssen](http://wordpress.org/support/topic/autoptimize-and-media-queries]
+* fix for disappearing background-images that were already datauri's [as reported by will.blaschko](http://wordpress.org/support/topic/data-uris)
+* fix to not strip out comments from HTML that are needed by WP Super Cache or W3 Total Cache
+* added check to clean cache on upgrade
-* tested with WordPress 3.6 which is (almost in beta)[http://make.wordpress.org/core/2013/03/27/were-really-close/]
+* tested with WordPress 3.6 beta 1

 = 1.6.2 =
 * Yet another emergency bugfix I'm afraid: apache_request_headers (again in config/delayed.php) is only available on ...
 Apache (duh), breaking non-Apache systems such as ngnix, Lighttpd and MS IIS badly.
 Reported by multiple users, thanks all!